purelb/purelb/content/operation/services/_index.md

 Annotation | example | Description
 -----------|---------|--------------
-purelb.io/service-group | purelb.io/service-group: virtualsg |  Sets the Service Group that will be used to allocate the address purelb.io/allow-shared-ip | purelb.io/allow-shared-ip: sharingkey |  Allows the allocated address to be shared between multiple services in the same namespace
+purelb.io/service-group | purelb.io/service-group: virtualsg |  Sets the Service Group that will be used to allocate the address purelb.io/allow-shared-ip | purelb.io/allow-shared-ip: sharingkey |  Allows the allocated address to be shared between multiple services as long as they expose different ports

 ### k8s configuration options